 Lifting the pole high into the air is one solution or bring your tackle in to the bank.
 If you hook an especially large fish, which is taking time to subdue, try to bury your rod or pole tip under the water and hope the line doesn’t get broken.

-Angling club agreements state: ‘Licensees or permitted users should not actively obstruct or impede the mooring of craft at locations signed by the Trust as being for the purpose of mooring but for the avoidance of doubt nothing in this clause is intended to prevent fishing from signed mooring locations when there is no craft present at the mooring and there is no craft wishing to use a mooring.’
+Angling club agreements state that, ‘Licensees or permitted users should not actively obstruct or impede the mooring of craft at locations signed by the Trust as being for the purpose of mooring but for the avoidance of doubt nothing in this clause is intended to prevent fishing from signed mooring locations when there is no craft present at the mooring and there is no craft wishing to use a mooring.’

-When we issue winter moorings to boaters it states in their terms and conditions that they must leave a five-metre gap between one boat and the next.
+When we issue winter moorings to boaters we state in the terms and conditions that they must leave a five-metre gap between one boat and the next.
 Why?
 Because, ‘for the purposes of permitting angling from the towpath’.
-Following the principles of share the space, we are exploring whether this ought to apply more generally between moored boats.
+Following the principles of sharing the space, we are exploring whether this ought to apply more generally between moored boats.

 Unless there’s a sign asking you not to fish, you can fish where there are towpath mooring rings.